fmirus/spa_capacity_analysis/README.md

 # spa\_capacity\_analysis

-Code for analyzing the capacity of distributed representations accompanying the corresponding IJCNN paper We recommend using Python 3.x.
+Code for analyzing the capacity of distributed representations accompanying the corresponding IJCNN paper.
+We recommend using Python 3.x.

 ## Dependencies